 East Asian cultures play an increasingly significant role in the cultural life of North America.
 East Asian economies have worldwide presence, and political issues in that part of the world affect us profoundly at home.
 As the multi-ethnic population continues to grow faster in America than monolingual English-speaking whites (U.S. Census Bureau, 2002), the presence of Asian languages is more visible than ever.
 This trend is continually increasing the demand for instructors of these languages at colleges and universities.

-The mission of the department’s new focus in East Asian Languages and Linguistics is to prepare students for college-level teaching positions in Japanese or Korean or for government and industry jobs that require high proficiency in a language and where expertise in linguistics is an additional asset.
-The focus in East Asian Languages and Linguistics balances theory with practice to combine training in the most relevant courses in Linguistics and language acquisition/pedagogy in Japanese or Korean, with the goal of preparing students to teach one of these languages at the college level.
+The mission of the department’s new concentration in East Asian Languages and Linguistics is to prepare students for college-level teaching positions in Japanese or Korean or for government and industry jobs that require high proficiency in a language and where expertise in linguistics is an additional asset.
+The concentration in East Asian Languages and Linguistics balances theory with practice to combine training in the most relevant courses in Linguistics and language acquisition/pedagogy in Japanese or Korean, with the goal of preparing students to teach one of these languages at the college level.

 March 1: All international MA/MS applicants